 This is the kind of thing Rachel loves about Middlebury.
 Now in her senior year, she has experienced countless acts of generosity.
 And studying at a small, liberal arts college has led to unexpected discoveries.
 “I always knew I wanted to study development,” she says, “but I never thought I would be so interested in the environment.”

 In the spring, Rachel will graduate with a degree in African studies, a major that has required course work from diverse departments, including economics, political science, and environmental studies.
 A semester abroad in Senegal gave her the chance to polish her French and do research on the viability of sustainable fishing.

 Within her major at Middlebury, her concentration has been economics, despite her passion for environmental studies.
 “If you want to raise a standard of living, you first need to have a good heart,” she explains.
 “But the rest is mostly economics.”
 Rachel hopes to find work in Kenya after completing her education, despite the fact that she has no home in that country.

 "I know Kenya," she says, "and I know I can make a difference there."

-A summer at the Monterey Institute on a Davis UWC Scholars Fellowship has brought her closer to her goal.
+A summer at MIIS on a Davis UWC Scholars Fellowship has brought her closer to her goal.
 At the Washington, D.C., site of the Program in Development Project Management, she spent a month immersed in experiential learning alongside fellow students and working professionals.
 The experience gave her a deeper understanding of international development and the NGO field and concrete skills to use on the job.
 “The fellowship really helped me determine my professional direction,” she says.